 I have, for decades, been a passionate student of Montessori pedagogy, reading many of Montessori’s writings deeply and looking for ways to make them relevant to daily practice.
 As a Montessori school leader, I encourage learning communities to build coherence and pedagogical fidelity through ongoing dialogic practices (teacher/teacher, teacher/student, parent/teacher, parent/student) that use Dr. Montessori’s thinking as a point of reference.

 As Farm School Program Director, I oversaw the transition of a 130 student, 7th-9th grade, land-based middle school to the groundbreaking “Working Village” model of Montessori middle school.
 As Pedagogical Principal I led faculty and parents in regular “Theory Meets Practice” dialogues, where we tried to understand mundane challenges through the lens of relevant Montessori texts.

 As Pedagogical Curator and Interim Executive Director of a Montessori training and support center in Denver, I worked with a start-up team to author the vision of an adolescent training center, program development R&D hub, and the age integrated Working Village and Urban Shopfront Secondary models, implemented and developed iteratively in partnership with local programs.=

 For the last ten years, I have also led a pioneering effort to promote relational accountability through contextually meaningful observation and recursion practices – in Montessori schools, and beyond.
 The Dimensions of Observable Growth (The DOG) is what I call a Contextually Meaningful Observation Rubric, designed to support the language and practice of self-cultivation, or what some people call self-directed learning and others call self-education.
 This facility is key element of one of the most commonly cited 21st century learning objectives: Individual Agency.

-) while I continue to work with educators around the world to develop a tool that points the way toward meaningful educational assessment for the coming age.)
+) while I continue to work with folks all around the world to cultivate contextually meaningful and verifiably rigorous qualitative assessment and relational accountability.)